denten/denten.github.io/_includes/CV/08-service.md

 - 5+ years web design with an emphasis on content management systems (clients include General Motors, The Greening of Detroit, MRI, MSU Libraries and Computing Provost).
-- 2+ years desktop publishing as the editor/researcher for Physician's Press.
+- 2+ years desktop publishing as editor/researcher for Physician's Press.